 MUSIC IN THE CITY

-2 FEBRUARY: Greek retro swing band, The Swingin’ Cats return to Gazarte to perform a repertoire of swing and rock n ‘roll melodies.
-More information here.
+6 April: Greek retro swing band, The Swingin’ Cats will perform a repertoire of swing and rock n ‘roll melodies.
+More info here

 THEATRE AND OPERA ON IN ATHENS